mmikowski/jquery.event.gevent/README.md

 Updated publish events so that falsie values (undefined, null, blank, 0) may be published as arguments.

+### Version 1.0.2 ###
+Reversed a negative if-else statement (easier to understand); updated tags to publish updates to jQuery plugins site.
+Fixed documentation typos and listed this as part of the SPA stack.

 ### Testing ###
-I have tested with jQuery 1.7.2 and 1.9.1.
+I have tested with jQuery 1.7.2, 1.9.1, and 2.
 You may check out the test HTML page to see this in action.
 Make sure you have your JavaScript console open.

 ## Overview ##
 Jquery 1.8.x and lower supported global custom events.
 Apparently these were not officially supported and have been completely removed as of jQuery 1.9.
 I found this disappointing as I used global events as a robust mechanism to publish asynchronous changes from my model to the view.